appsmithorg/appsmith-docs/website/docs/workflows/how-to-guides/set-up-automatic-processing.md

 ## Prerequisites

-Before you start, make sure you have:
+Before you begin, make sure you have:

 * A self-hosted instance of Appsmith.
 Refer to the [Appsmith installation guides](/getting-started/setup/installation-guides) for instructions.
 * Basic knowledge of creating workflows in Appsmith.
 See [Create Workflow Tutorial](/workflows/tutorials/create-workflow#create-workflow) for guidance.